Locking differential: Alternatives

 Limited-slip differentials (LSD) are considered a compromise between a standard differential and a locking differential because they operate more smoothly, and they do direct some extra torque to the wheel with the most traction compared to a standard differential, but are not capable of 100% lockup.

 Traction control systems are also used in many modern vehicles, either in addition to, or as a replacement of, locking differentials.
 Examples include: Volkswagen's electronic differential lock (EDL), Opel's TC+ installed for the first time in Opel Astra G (2001), et cetera.
 This is not in fact a differential lock, but operates at each wheel.
 Sensors monitor wheel speeds, and if one is rotating more than a specified number of revolutions per minute (e.g. 100) than the other (i.e. slipping) the traction control system momentarily brakes it.
 This transfers more power to the other wheel, but still employs the open differential, which is the same as on cars without the EDL option.
 If all drive wheels lose traction, then throttle control may be automatically applied.
 Electronic traction control systems may be integrated with anti-lock braking systems, which have a similar action on braking and use some similar components.
 Such systems are used for example on the most recent Nissan Pathfinder, Land Rover Defender, Land Rover Freelander, the McLaren P1 and the McLaren 650s.

+Welded differential (commonly referred to as welded diff), the gears in an (open) differential are welded together as to function as if there was no differential.
+This is a cheap alternative for offroading or drifting.

+Individual wheel drive (IWD), using separate engines, motors and/or gearboxes for each wheel in a vehicle, so that there is no need for torque distribution with drivetrain components from a centralised location.